 Inside are nine curved diaphragm blades for smooth background blur and a minimum focus distance of 1.2m.
 There’s also a new Nano USM which is meant to combine the best bits from USM and STM for better speed and quiet operation.

-On the outside of the lens, the solidly built barrel has a rather cool LCD panel, which displays three modes via a mode switch.
-The focal length, stabilization readouts, and the focus distance.
+On the outside of the lens, the solidly built barrel has a rather cool LCD panel, which displays three modes via a mode switch and gives the focal length, stabilization readouts, and the focus distance.
 You can also swap between dark and light displays or switch the thing off completely.

 A nice addition to the lens, but how practical it is in real life is debatable, especially when you’re looking through the viewfinder.
 However, it’s there if you need it.